wacncontent/CustomizeTool/output/includes/app-service-mobile-dotnet-backend-web-and-mobile.md

     ![View of Xamarin Mobile App](./media/app-service-mobile-dotnet-backend-web-and-mobile/xamarin-ios-quickstart-device.png)

 ## What's changed
-* For a guide to the change from Websites to Azure Websites see: [Azure Websites and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
+* For a guide to the change from Websites to Azure see: [Azure and Its Impact on Existing Azure Services](/documentation/services/web-sites/)
-* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the preview portal](https://manage.windowsazure.cn/)
+* For a guide to the change of the Management Portal to the new portal see: [Reference for navigating the Azure Management Portal](https://manage.windowsazure.cn/)

 <!-- Links -->

 [MultiChannelToDo]: https://github.com/Azure/mobile-services-samples/tree/web-mobile/MultiChannelToDo
-[Create a mobile app]: /documentation/articles/app-service-mobile-dotnet-backend-xamarin-ios-get-started-preview
+[Create a mobile app]: ../article/app-service-mobile/app-service-mobile-xamarin-ios-get-started.md